victor-am/star_track/README.md

 # Star Track
 > Because manually typing your time tracking is for barbarians

+## What does it do?
+Creates a time tracking entry on your time tracker (currently only Freckle because I use Freckle) and fill it's description with data taken from you task manager (currently only Wunderlist because I use Wunderlist).

 ## How do I...?
 1. `gem install star_track`
 2. `touch ~/.star_track.yaml`